ksu-is/CareerMatch/projectroadmap.md

-- [x] Create title for software
+- [x] Create title for software DONE
-- [x] Create description of software
+- [x] Create description of software DONE
-- [x] Create Read.me
+- [x] Create Read.me DONE
-- [ ] Upload code from an existing gym tracker
+- [x] Upload code from an existing career helper DONE
-- [ ] Clone files to Github Desktop and upload them to Visual Studio
+- [x] Clone files to Github Desktop and upload them to Visual Studio DONE
 - [ ] Run the code, locate problems
 - [ ] Analyze code in Visual Studio, leave comments for each problem
 - [ ] Work on each problem to find a solution